coderkhaleesi/byte-sized-ml/_posts/2020-03-09-Conditional-Probability-and-Conditional-Expectation.md

 $$ f_{x \vert y} (x \vert y)= f(X = x \vert Y = y) = \frac{f(x,y)}{f_{Y}(y)} $$

-So really think about the sample space getting restricted as you are already vert the value of y.
-Now the function $f(x \given y)$ is a probability distribution of the conditional measure of x given y.
+So really think about the sample space getting restricted as you are already given the value of y.
+Now the function $f(x \vert y)$ is a probability distribution of the conditional measure of $X$ given $Y=y$.
+For continuous, just think in similar terms, just not Y=y (as not possible in discrete), but $Y \leq y$.
 Those familiar with measure theory might be cringing right now at my crude explanation, but I hope to get my hands dirty with measure theory someday.
-Right now, I got to finish the article and study for my assignment. </p>
+Right now, I got to finish the article and study for my assignment.</p>

+Now let's raise our expectations...I mean move to Conditional Expectation.

+What comes to mind when we hear Expectation or see $E(X)$ in the world of probability?
+Something related to average value I suppose?
+It's actually an average of all the values the random variable can take weighted against the probability of that random variable taking those values.
+Simple, right?

+So then what is this ? $$ E(X \vert Y) $$

+Well, in words this the Expectation of the random variable <strong>X</strong> in the conditional probability measure for <strong>X given Y</strong>.
+So in other words, it is the average of values that X takes weighted against the conditional probability of X given Y.